NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/MachineLearning/GP/GPIntuition.md

 ---

 (sec:GPIntuition)=
-# Intuition from Gaussian process websites
+# Intuition for Gaussian process from simulations

+## Websites with visualizations

 Here are four websites with Gaussian process (GP) visualizations and some things to try with each to help build intuition about GPs.
 A GP defines a distribution over *functions*, so in each simulation we will see draws of random functions, in analogy to drawing random variables from a normal distribution (recall that "normal" and "Gaussian" are synonymous here).